-Have you ever wanted to hand embroider lettering on your projects?
-Or work a sampler with surface embroidery stitches, and include a special quote on it?
-Here’s a list of 15 tutorials that will take you through the ins and outs of hand embroidered lettering and text!
+Here’s a list of the 15 tutorials that will take you through the ins and outs of stitching beautiful hand embroidered words!

 Hand Embroidery: Lettering and Text 1 – This tutorial covers setting up the lettering sampler.
 In this particular article, you won’t learn much about stitching your letters, but there are a few tips and tricks for design transfer discussed, if you want to take a look!
 You can also get a good look at the text sample that I’ll be using in this series.